 Jennifer Morrison and Amy Acker appeared on How I Met Your Mother (2005).
 Jorge garcia also appeared in this show and how i met your mother

-Rose McGowan (young Cora) played an evil Queen on Charmed (1998), season four, episode six, "A Knight to Remember".
+Rose McGowan (young Cora) played sister Paige on Charmed (1998), season four, episode six, "A Knight to Remember".
 She also played Red Riding Hood in an web series called "Doctor Lollipop".

 Neal Cassidy gets his name from the Beat generation's Neal Cassady, the friend and mentor of writer Jack Kerouac.
 The aloofness and independence of his character (as well as the run-ins with the law) is based on the real-life Cassady.
 He spent his teen years in and out of jail, due to numerous arrests for grand theft auto and petty crime.
 He served eleven months in prison for sale of stolen goods, the same prison sentence that Emma spends.
 Cassady also knocked up his second wife and abandoned her to raise their child alone, much like the character of Neal.